bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockchain.md

-Version           VarInt     Sets the combination of supported currencies Payments          Map        Map of Currency and Address Owner             Account    The public key of the owner Nonce             VarInt     Addional NONCE for mining Signature         Signature  Ed25519 signature of owner
+Version           VarInt     Sets the combination of supported currencies Payments          Map        Map of Currency and Address Owner             Account    The public key of the owner Nonce             VarInt     Additional NONCE for mining Signature         Signature  Ed25519 signature of owner

 ### Block Owner Transfer

-This transaction allows the current owner of a block to transfer any futre earnings from this block to another owner with new currency addresses.
+This transaction allows the current owner of a block to transfer any future earnings from this block to another owner with new currency addresses.

 Item              Type       Description